 For voluntary rate changes or applications that include affordable housing, the new tax will be implemented effective the first day of the month that is 1 full month after the month in which the tax was approved.
 For example, if Cabinet approves the tax in May, the new tax rate will be imposed on accommodation purchased in the designated accommodation area beginning July 1.

 The Ministry of Finance will notify accommodation providers prior to implementation for new MRDT applications.
 Generally letters will go out 30-45 days prior to implementation of the MRDT.
 Accommodation providers will be notified of a rate increase one month prior to the new rate coming into effect.

 The Ministry of Finance will also provide information on the procedures for collecting and remitting the tax.
 Accommodation providers may also refer to PST Bulletin 120, Accommodation and Provincial Sales Tax Notice.

 No change required in the guideline document as the wording is not so specific as the FAQs.

 Requests for interim changes to the designated recipient or the designated accommodation area will not be considered.
-Changes to the designated recipient or the designated accommodation area can only be made in a renewal application.

 A designated recipient may voluntarily request a change in the rate of tax to three percent of the purchase price of accommodation prior to their renewal date by submitting a complete application containing all MRDT Program Requirements.
 If approved, the tax will be renewed for another five-year period.